MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-new.md

   - enduser
 ---

-# How to use ALM for digital assets
+# How to use Application Lifecycle Management for digital assets

-Read this article to learn how to use ALM for digital assets.
+Read this article to learn how to use application lifecycle management (ALM) for digital assets.

 ## Move digital assets between environments

-When you use multiple Dynamics 365 environments for your application lifecycle management, please ensure that you are migrating your production-ready digital assets between environments so your team can utilize them in your content.
+When you use multiple Dynamics 365 environments for your application lifecycle management, ensure that you're migrating your production-ready digital assets between environments so your team can utilize them in your content.

-You can now move digital assets between environments.
-Once you move your digital assets, all their references point to the target environment and your team can immediately use them.

-You can learn more about the copy and restore of environments as it’s described in [Copy or restore environments](/journeys/copy-or-restore.md#copy-a-customer-insights---journeys-environment-to-another-environment).
+You can learn more about the copy and restore of environments as described in [Copy or restore environments](/journeys/copy-or-restore.md#copy-a-customer-insights---journeys-environment-to-another-environment).

 ## Import/Export of digital assets files